The Intake

 “The healthcare industry is plagued by dissatisfaction — both from providers and patients,” says Lauren Wheeler, a former family medicine physician who currently works as a healthcare advocate and medical editor.
 Wheeler notes that issues like burnout, physician working conditions and compensation, and the lack of fair footing for independent practitioners all contribute.
 “I think that as long as insurance companies get to negotiate different rates for different providers/provider groups, independent shops will always have something of a financial disadvantage,” she adds.

-“The challenges that beleaguer private practices emanate from various quarters,” says Baran Erdik, a physician with further specialization in internal medicine/cardiology.
+“The challenges that beleaguer private practices emanate from various quarters,” says Baran Erdik, a healthcare consultant and compliance expert.
 “A significant proportion of these woes can be attributed to dwindling reimbursement rates.”
 Coupled with low rates, independent practices face arduous and convoluted processes for processing reimbursements.
 “This situation presents an unsustainable model that erodes the financial stability of these practices and threatens their existence,” he says.

 At the same time, the surge in private equity’s market presence has made the business of healthcare even more competitive, while quality of care has deteriorated.
 “This phenomenon reduces patient care to mere transactions, detracting from the personalized and patient-centric approach that defines independent healthcare practices,” Erdik says.